Your location: Rideau Canal Home Page > Rideau Canal Statistics

 Vessel Passages

-The chart above shows yearly vessel passages from 1980 to 2023.
+The chart above shows yearly vessel passages from 1980 to 2024.
 The big jump in 1982 was due to publicity surrounding the Rideau 150 celebrations.
 That same level of publicity wasn't achieved for Rideau 175 which saw a much more modest increase in boaters.
 The large declines appear to be mostly due to uncertainty about the operation of the canal including closures of all or part of the canal.
 In 1983, the Ottawa locks were closed for repairs.
 In 1991 and 2004 the union went on strike, closing the canal.
 Fee increases have a negative impact, but these tend to be much smaller than the effect of canal closures.
 The jump in 2017 was due to free lockage (tempered by bad weather).
 2020 showed a significant decrease due to COVID-19 (locks opening late, no U.S. boaters, no U.S. cottagers, less transit boaters).
+In 2024, the main factor seems to be the closure of the Lasalle Causeway lift bridge (after Public Services and Procurement Canada badly damaged it, necessating its removal).
+When boaters hear that the Rideau Canal is closed or has issues, they tend to go somewhere else.

 The decline from 2009 to 2014 appears to be mostly due to lack of marketing to boaters by Parks Canada (Parks Canada changed their Rideau Canal marketing strategy in 2007/2008) and the lack of adaptability to new boating trends.
 The uncertainty over the season of the canal, radical fee proposals, and the reduction of hours in 2013, continued the precipitous decline to 2014.
 The restoration of 1 summer hour in 2014 (although still not to pre-2013 hours) plus good boating weather in both 2015 and 2016 helped provide a modest rebound.
 2017 is an anomaly due to the free lockage (which resulted in a large increase in use by local boaters).
 2017 did show that local boaters are very fee sensitive and represent a large lockage resource untapped by Parks Canada.
 2018 and 2019 show the continued decline in private boaters - the numbers were sustained at slightly above 2016 levels by Le Boat's new Rideau Canal operation with 16 rental boats in 2018 and 20 in 2019.
 2020 is an anomaly due to COVID-19.
 2021, despite a lack of American boaters, saw a return to 2019 levels also due to COVID with more people taking to boating as a safe outdoor activity.
 The decline in 2022 was mostly with Quebec boaters, down 31% from 2021 - perhaps due to the jump in fuel prices.
-Quebec boaters stayed flat in 2023.
+In 2024, there were declines across the board, including a continued decline of Quebec boaters as well as those from Ontario and the U.S.

 Comments: send me email: Ken Watson